❍ zane marius rossi

 Quantum computing lacks diverse algorithmic techniques, and those that exist are fragile & specific.
 My takeaway from this is the virtue of translating sophisticated techniques from well-established mathematical subfields to the lexicon of quantum computation.

-Not only does this pad-out the quantum algorithmist's toolkit but, if exposited clearly, can also recruit the interest and collaboration of previously disparate mathematical and TCS communities.
+Not only does this pad-out the quantum algorithmist's toolkit but, if done generously, it can also recruit the interest and collaboration of previously disparate mathematical and TCS communities.

 About me